Citigroup opens curtain on commodity client funds

-NEW YORK (Reuters) - Responding to customer concerns following the loss of funds in the collapse of commodities broker MF Global, Citigroup (C.N) said it is giving its customers Internet access to details about how their collateral is invested.
+NEW YORK, July 11 (Reuters) - Responding to customer concerns following the loss of funds in the collapse of commodities broker MF Global, Citigroup said it is giving its customers Internet access to details about how their collateral is invested.

 The system, which Citigroup said has been under development since March, began working over the weekend before news broke that U.S. futures broker PFGBest had collapsed after allegedly losing more than $200 million in customer money.